MathOnco/EvoFreq/README.md

 For a full list of the different functions and example datasets please use `help(package="EvoFreq")`.

+## EvoFreq with HAL <a name="evofreq"/>

+[HAL](https://github.com/MathOnco/HAL) now provides functionality that makes visualizing model data with EvoFreq easy.
+A great blog post illustrates how to do this found [here](http://blog.mathematical-oncology.org/evofreq-and-hal.html).

-## Current Papers utilizing EvoFreq
+## Current Papers utilizing EvoFreq <a name="evofreq"/>

 These papers have used EvoFreq for their publication ready images.